Harshavarma66/Harshavarma66/README.md

 # Hi there! 👋 I'm Sriramula Harshavardhan

 ## About Me
-I am a passionate software development intern and data analyst with a strong foundation in programming.
+I am a passionate software developer and data analyst with a strong foundation in programming.
 I enjoy tackling challenging problems and continuously learning new technologies to enhance my skills.

 - 🌱 I’m currently learning and improving my skills in **HTML** and **JavaScript**.
 - 💻 I have experience in designing frontend interfaces for various companies like Mangosorange, Gennextit, GoHackathon, Vastuteq, and Pg Hostel.